 John and Mable Ringling Museum of Art (Ringling Museum) - The Ringling Museum was established to provide charitable and educational aid to the University's John and Mable Ringling Museum of Art.
 In February of 2012, the University and the Ringling Museum, a DSO of the University, entered into a memorandum of understanding (MOU) with the Foundation.
 The MOU was created to provide a bridge loan from the Foundation to the Ringling Museum in the amount of \$3,075,000 which was used as a funding match in the construction of the Asian Art Center at the Ringling Museum.
 The loan was provided specifically in lieu of State of Florida Matching programs which had been placed on hold and was not made to waive or forego any future right to State of Florida matches for this gift should they become available.
 In August of 2017, the MOU was amended to require the Ringling Museum to begin making payments on the bridge loan.
 The initial payment was due 30 days following approval of the agreement by all parties, and annual payments of \$205,000 are due by September 1 of each year.
-Amounts owed from the Ringling Museum to the Foundation for the bridge loan was \$2,255,000 and \$2,460,000 as of June 30, 2021 and 2020, respectively.
+Amounts owed from the Ringling Museum to the Foundation for the bridge loan was \$2,050,000 and \$2,255,000 as of June 30, 2022 and 2021, respectively.

-The Foundation also manages all of the service contracts related to the accounting and fundraising software shared by the DSOs.
-As part of this contract, the Ringling Museum of Art Foundation pays the Foundation for the costs attributed to their use of the software and the credit card processing system.
-Amounts owed from the Ringling Museum of Art Foundation to the Foundation for these purposes was \$28,526 and \$1,455 as of June 30, 2021 and 2020, respectively.
+The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
+As part of this contract, the Ringling Museum pays the Foundation for the costs attributed to its use of the software and the credit card processing system.
+Amounts owed from the Ringling Museum to the Foundation for this purpose was \$1,949 and \$28,526 as of June 30, 2022 and 2021, respectively.